aeckar/usf-cse-resources/CDA 3103 Computer Organization & Architecture/studyguides/cda3103_exam3_review.md

 |  tag, T  | set index, I_s | offset, O |
 └──────────┴────────────────────────────┘
 └──────────────────┬────────────────────┘
-          Physical address, P
+          physical address, P
 ```
 2-way
 4-way
 8-way

-FA is 1-way
+- A set-associative cache is $n$-way if each set contains $n$ blocks
-DMC is 0-way
+    - Typically a power of 2 to make calculations easier

 >**Example:**
 >
 >